POP303U/i3-pywal/README.md

 # dotfiles

 Personal dotfiles
-This repository contains the continuation of [lightweight-i3-config](https://github.com/POP303U/lightweight-i3-config)!
+This repository is a continuation of [lightweight-i3-config](https://github.com/POP303U/lightweight-i3-config)
-And prequel to my personal Hyprland config!
+and the prequel to my personal Hyprland configuration!

-**How to install**
+## **How to Install**

-Paste this code into your nearest terminal to get started with the installer:
+Run the following command in your terminal to start the installer:

 ```sh
 git clone https://github.com/POP303U/i3-pywal